Jakobeha/treescript/README.md

 A server doesn't need to fully implement a function it provides - it can return "undefined" for some inputs (e.g. if the wrong number of arguments is provided) - although it must declare all functions it implements.

-Multiple servers can provide the same function, and the Descript program will keep trying each server (in undefined order) until it gets a result.
-If no servers return a result, the Descript program will fail.
+Multiple servers can provide the same function, and the TreeScript program will keep trying each server (in undefined order) until it gets a result.
+If no servers return a result, the TreeScript program will fail.

 ---